 A user not liable for tax is a user who is permitted to purchase gas, either wholly or in part without payment of tax, for consumption for specific purposes.
-As no tax payment liability arises in these cases, no invoicing of energy tax and carbon tax on the natural gas or biogas takes place in conjunction with sales of this nature.
+No invoicing of energy tax and carbon tax on the natural gas or biogas shall takes place in conjunction with sales of this nature.

 A gas supplier approved as a gas storage operator can purchase gas without energy tax or carbon tax being levied.
-The tax liability does not arise until the supplier supplies the gas to a purchaser who is not an approved storage operator.
+The tax liability does not arise until the supplier supplies the gas to a purchaser who is not an approved storage operator, to its own point of sale that is not a depot or if the storage operator consumes the fuel itself.
 It is the gas supplier, in the capacity of storage operator, who is responsible for submitting a monthly excise duty return to the Swedish Tax Agency.
-The energy tax and carbon tax on gas supplied to a customer who is not an approved storage operator is reported in the excise duty return.
+The energy tax and carbon tax on gas supplied to a customer who is not an approved storage operator is reported after, or if the tax liability has occurred through supply to the point of sale in the excise duty return.
 The supplier can, however, report the energy tax and carbon tax costs on the invoice to the gas user.
 In the excise duty return, the storage operator must also report tax on gas used directly by the storage operator.